 Because cappuccino is a shot of espresso with added milk foam, you’ll want cups that hold at least seven ounces.
 If you plan to use them for other coffee drinks–like lattes–it’s better to have them be around 10 ounces (or more).
 This allows for the additional ounces of milk added to the coffee.

-SEE ALSO: our favorite espresso cups of 2020.
+SEE ALSO: our favorite espresso cups of the year.

 The cups on our list are made from a variety of materials: professional-grade porcelain, glass, bone china, and stoneware.
 There are advantages and disadvantages to each, but in general, it’s best to think about how often you plan to use the cups when you choose the material.
 If you want cups for everyday use, you’ll want something more durable, like stoneware, tempered glass, or professional-grade porcelain.
 If you’re planning on using them only on special occasions, you might want something more delicate, like bone china or glass.